otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing.md

 npm run test
 ```

-When you run the tests, you should see the following output.
+When you run the tests, you should see the following output in the terminal:

 ```bash
 Institution CRUD